Stress Symptoms and Signs

 Should you see your GP?

-According to the NHS, psychological problems such as stress, anxiety and depression are behind one in five visits to a GP.
-So should you see your doctor if you’re experiencing any of the above signs of stress?
+According to a survey by mental health charity Mind, mental health problems such as stress, anxiety and depression are behind 40 per cent of all visits to a GP (v).
+So, should you see your doctor if you’re experiencing any of the above signs of stress?